vuonglut/physioDataset/README.md

 vestigating occupational mental fatigue: Mefar dataset,” Data in Brief, vol. 52, pp. 109896, 2024.

-[18] Andrea Hongn, Facundo Bosch, Lara Eleonora Prado, Jos´e Manuel Ferr´andez, and Mar´ıa Paula Bonomini, “Wearable physiological signals under acute stress and exercise conditions,” Scientific Data, vol. 12, no. 1, pp.
-520, 2025.
+[18] Yekta Said Can, Dilara Gokay, Dilruba Reyyan Kılıç, Deniz Ekiz, Niaz Chalabianloo, and Cem Ersoy, "How laboratory experiments can be exploited for monitoring stress in the wild: A bridge between laboratory and daily life," Sensors, vol. 20, no. 3, pp. 838, 2020.

 [19] Debora P. Salgado, Sheila Fallon, Yuansong Qiao, and Eduardo L. M. Naves, “Wheelsimphysio-2023 dataset: